island-is/island.is/apps/services/license-api/README.md

-## License API
+# License API

+## Overview

-A RESTful API for updating digital licenses for authenticated external parties.
+A RESTful API for updating digital licenses, accessible to authenticated external parties.

-### Guards
+## Guards

-- **LicenseTypeScopeGuard**: Ensures the access token has the necessary scopes to perform actions on a specific `LicenseId`.
+- **LicenseTypeScopeGuard**: Ensures the access token contains the necessary scopes for actions on a specific `LicenseId`.

-### Quickstart
+## Quickstart

 Ensure Docker is running.
-For the first-time setup, execute:
+For first-time setup:

 ```bash
 yarn dev-init license-api